-Adults wishing to acquire basic school educational qualification take lessons of the basic school programme for adults.
-Acquiring basic school educational qualification is the right and free of charge at any age.
-In the 2012/13 school year, 170 individuals successfully completed the basic school programme for adults.
+Adults who wish to acquire basic school educational qualification take lessons of the basic school programme for adults.
+Acquiring basic school educational qualification is the right at any time in life and free of charge at any age.
+In the 2014/2015 school year, 174 adults successfully completed the basic school programme for adults.